wurli/tidyverse-dev-bot/news-files-annotated/magrittr.md

 !begin-bullets-5!

+-   !begin-bullet!
--   Can now use the placeholder `.` with the splicing operator `!!!` from rlang (#191).
+    Can now use the placeholder `.` with the splicing operator `!!!` from rlang (#191).

+    !end-bullet!
+-   !begin-bullet!
--   Piped arguments are now persistent.
+    Piped arguments are now persistent.
 They can be evaluated after the pipeline has returned, which fixes subtle issues with function factories (#159, #195).

+    !end-bullet!

 !end-bullets-5!